swisskyrepo/InternalAllTheThings/docs/redteam/evasion/opsec-fails.md

 **Impacket**:

 * smbexec.py is using a service to execute commands.
 In the earliest version, it was named `BTOBTO` but it has now 8 random characters.
+Change it to 10+ characters to break other correlation rules.
 * psexec.py is based on a well known service released on January 2012: [kavika13/RemComSvc](https://github.com/kavika13/RemCom)
 * wmiexec.py every command will be prefixed with `cmd.exe /Q` /c : [impacket/wmiexec.py#L127](https://github.com/fortra/impacket/blob/master/examples/wmiexec.py#L127)